Review

 In contrast, exploration feels a lot less fun.
 That's because of the planet itself: If you're interested in geology, you'll find the environment exciting.
 Everyone else can expect to see rocks, a hell of a lot of rocks.

 On the other hand, there are smaller, tedious gameplay elements that disrupt the flow of the game.
 For example, if I come across a place where I can mine resources, I first have to find their source.
 I do this by setting up scanners in a grid so that I can look into the ground.
-I extend their range more and more until I find the source.
+I extend their range further and further until I find the source.
 That's tedious.

 I also come across anomalies in the course of the game, which I visualise with a torch-like tool.
 I also have to search for their origin and - literally - illuminate them even more until I can explore the anomaly in more detail.
 This fulfils its purpose, but is no fun.